druidfi/stonehenge/README.md

 ## Setup

-Setup will prompt once for your password as it creates resolver file in /etc/resolver/ folder.
+Note: setup will prompt once for your password as it creates resolver file in `/etc/resolver` folder.

 ### Oneliner